Laravel Route Model Binding Best Practices for Cleaner Code

 }

-This gives you fine grained control over how nested resources resolve.
+This gives you fine-grained control over how nested resources resolve within their parent's scope.

 Best Practices I've Learned